tilacog/rust-webserver-ffi/README.md

 ## run

-This will spin a HTTP server at `https://localhost:3000`.
+This will spin an HTTP server at `https://localhost:3000`.

 ```bash
 $ node